Bridesmaids: Bridesmaid Blunders

 Bridesmaid Horror #3: She’s suddenly MIA

-The Deal: Schedule some face time — even if that means posting on her wall or leaving her voicemails (and not scary ones where you threaten to make her walk down the aisle in her prom dress).
+The Deal: Schedule some face time — even if that means posting on her wall or leaving her voicemails (and not scary ones where you threaten to make her walk down the aisle in her year 10 formal dress).
 Remember that she has a life outside of your wedding, and maybe a recent breakup or other sudden change has thrown her off.
 If that’s the case, offer your help.
 She’s your friend first — then your bridesmaid.

 Bridesmaid Horror #4: She’s on the prowl